Home

 Strain the rice - there shouldn't be a lot of liquid left by this point.

-Skin and flake the fish, removing all bones.
+While the rice is cooking, skin and flake the fish, removing all bones.

-Chop the eggs into rough pieces.
+Chop 2 eggs into rough pieces.

 Melt the butter in a large frying pan - a wok's a good size.